Single-valued representation of unpolarized and polarized semi-inclusive deep inelastic scattering at next-to-next-to-leading order: SIDIS kinematics, factorization, and coefficient functions

-For longitudinally polarized incoming electrons and protons producing an unpolarized hadron in the final state the analogous differential cross section
+For longitudinally polarized incoming electrons and protons producing an unpolarized hadron in the final state, the analogous differential cross section

-is parameterized by only one polarized structure function $g_1$.
-The factorization analogous to eq.\,\eqref{eq: Factorization unpol} in the polarized case reads
+is parametrized by a single polarized structure function $g_1$.
+The factorization analogous to eq.~\eqref{eq: Factorization unpol} in the polarized case reads

 where $\Delta f_{a/p}$ denotes the polarized PDF.
 The partonic coefficient functions in both unpolarized and polarized cases only depend on the hard interaction with the virtual photon and can be calculated in perturbative QCD.
-Expanding up to NNLO in the strong coupling $\alpha_s$ it is
+The expansion up to NNLO in the strong coupling $\alpha_s$ reads

 where $i=\text{T},\text{L},\Delta$.
-The coefficients up to NLO have been known for some time \cite{Furmanski:1981, deFlorian:1997}.
+The coefficients up to NLO have been known for some time \cite{Altarelli:1979kv, Baier:1979sp, Furmanski:1981, deFlorian:1997}.
 Following the notation of \cite{Anderle:2016,Bonino:2024unpol,Bonino:2024pol}, the seven partonic channels at NNLO are

 where $q$ and $\qp$ denote (anti-)quarks of different flavor, NS is the non-singlet and PS the pure-singlet contribution.